Murders of Gary Matson and Winfield Mowder: Sentence

 On March 3, 2003, Tyler Williams pleaded guilty to two counts of first-degree murder.
 Facing a life in prison, Tyler apologized to the families and friends of the gay couple he had murdered, stating in court that "I have repented to the Lamb of God for attempting to take His place of leadership in dealing with the world's evils and in not patiently waiting for His timing."
-Under a plea agreement, Williams was sentenced to 29 years to life, to be served after a 21-year sentence in the synagogue and clinic arsons.
-If he had gone to trial, Williams could have received the death penalty.
-Williams will be at least in his mid-80s at the earliest legal point where he could be released on parole, which would be at some point in the year 2053.
+Under a plea agreement that avoided the death penalty, Williams was sentenced to 29 years to life, which he began serving after the completion of his entire 21-year sentence in the synagogue and clinic arsons.
+Williams may have a parole suitability hearing date in November 2026 (three previous hearing slots expired between 2022 and 2025), which he is eligible for because his sentence doesn't include life imprisonment without the possibility of parole, as well as Williams being more than 50 years old and having served at least 20 years consecutively behind bars.